grscwf/twin-mt/nero-dev-guide.md

      previous playthroughs.
      - This is mostly to nudge players away from bad or weak paths that are not significant enough to be easily remembered.
+- In debug mode, links within `<<mt-seen>>` will have a dashed underline, to help you check whether it's sensible for them to be marked or not.

 ## Rationales